• Recipes

 • Using a silicone spatula spread the batter into the prepared loaf pan and smooth the top.

 • Bake the bread for 50 to 60 minutes or until a toothpick inserted into the loaf comes out clean, or with a few moist crumbs.
-Let the bread cool for a few minutes before removing it from the pan and slicing it.
+Let the bread cool on a wire rack for a few minutes before removing it from the pan and slicing it.

 Notes

-This bread will taste different depending on the beer you choose to use.
-Feel free to try all kinds of lagers and ales.
-Seasonal flavored beers like "pumpkin spice", "winter spice", or "stone fruit" are fun to try and will change the flavor of the bread.
+Be adventurous and feel free to try all different types of lagers, pilsners, stouts, and ales.
+Seasonal flavored beers like "pumpkin spice", "winter spice", or "stone fruit" are fun to try and will change the flavor of the bread to match the season, or perhaps the dish you will pair with beer bread.

-Substitution for Self-Rising Flour.
-Sift together, 3 cups of all-purpose flour, 3 teaspoons of baking powder, ¾ teaspoon of baking soda, and 1½ teaspoons of salt.
+You will need 3 cups of all-purpose flour, 3 teaspoons of baking powder, ¾ teaspoon of baking soda, and 1½ teaspoons of salt.
+Always sift these ingredients together for the best results.

 Nutrition